whowechina/diva_pico/README.md

 6x silicone anti-slip pads can be applied to the bottom side of the base to provide stability when playing.

 #### Button dome choices
 * Go buy this 60mm dome buttons with 48mm diameter dome.
-I found this one is perfect, its inner diameter is 46mm.
+I found this (only) one is perfect, its inner diameter is 46mm.
 You need to print the buttons according to what dome you get.
   <img src="doc/dome_button.jpg" width="40%">

 ### Firmware